bytesizedskibby/100DaysOfCloud/README.md

 I started this challenge in order to further my cloud journey and meet like minded individuals.

-I would like to complete my AWS DevOps Cert by the end of my journey.
+I would like to complete my AWS DevOps Cert by the end of this journey.

 - [bytesizedskibby](https://twitter.com/username)
 - [sakibazaman](https://www.linkedin.com/in/username)